Penny Creek Band

 Guitar and Vocals

 Chris was born in Chicopee, MA and is the youngest son of John Paganoni (luthier) and Nancy.
 As the son of a military officer, Chris’ family relocated all over the United States, but in the end called Manassas, VA home.
 Chris began playing guitar at the age of 13 and his style was strongly influenced by the various musicians that would periodically visit his family home.
 His primary influences though were the direct teaching of his father, Wayne Fairfax, Dick Smith, Jimmy Gaudreau, and Doyle Lawson.
 At 15 Chris took up the bass and began playing with Arnold Hobbs and Partners, and recorded his first album as the guitarist on a project by Karen Spence (vinyl only) until he went to college.
-Although Chris continued to play but only with friends and family it wasn’t until he joined in with Penny Creek Band in 2013 for a short period and then returned in April 2014 and has now become a permanent fixture in the band.
+Chris continued to play but only with friends and family.
+In April 2013 became a permanent member in the Penny Creek Band.

 Mandolin and Vocals